aubble/goTunneLS/README.md

 ##Generating Certificates

 I've already setup a openssl.cnf that should setup the correct openssl options for most people, this should make it much more streamlined for beginners.
-Just cd into the tls folder before running any commands.
+Just cd into the tls folder to where it is located before running any commands.

-Open tls/openssl.cnf and modify the req\_distinguished\_name to fit your liking.
+Open openssl.cnf and modify the req\_distinguished\_name to fit your liking.
 Change the domain name (common name), email etc.

 If you are a beginner just playing around, follow the defaults except for maybe the next paragraph which will describe how to put multiple domain names on a single certificate.